DeeMcCart/CI_PP3_RepairsTracker/README.md

 ## Credits
 Multiple sources were used in assembling this site.

-* Image credits:  https://www.istockphoto.com/ for wallpaper photo of jewellers bench

-### Content - Humble Numble
+### Content - RepairsTracker
-* Inspiration taken from wordle.com
+* Real life inspiration and guidance provided by a jewellery shop

 ### Code - RepairsTracker